-I believe that social phenomena are directly related to humanitarian design in human habitat.
+I believe that social phenomenons are directly related to humanitarian design in human habitat.
 I have deep respect and desire to be part of this profession because I believe that architecture is responsible for the realistic innovations vital towards the future of our living and working conditions.
 The modern day cultural context demands for constant change.
 In an urban environment buildings are changed and re-designed, demolished and re-constructed constantly.
 Having studied interior design, this immediately signifies a hard quest.
 A design that is that is sophisticated to a level that can function as a cultural-multi-tool and yet manufactured to be used easily for the everyday conditions.
 Architecture in my mind plays a crucial role in this situation, architects and designers come together to satisfy both the economical and the cultural complexity that is bound to occur in any form of human habitat.

 No.4 STUDIO L.L.C., Brooklyn, NY, US, Freelance Design Consultant (Residential, Commercial)

 - 3D design development (Using 3DsMAX & Revit)

 - 3D rendering, 3D Presentation video (Using 3DsMAX/Revit 2014/Final Cut Pro/Adobe After Effects )

 - Assisted in construction and schematic design documents (Using Revit 2014)

 Kushner Studios Architecture + Design, New York, NY, US, Architectural Intern (Residential, Commercial, Hospitality, Health Care)